soupi/learn-haskell-blog-generator/src/04-markup/03-displaying_results.md

 aliases for `[Structure]`.
 Try it!

 There are many type classes Haskellers use everyday.
 A couple more are `Eq` for equality and `Ord` for ordering.
+These are also special type classes that can be derived automatically.

+## Laws

-Type classes often come with "rules" or "laws" that instances should satisfy, the purpose of these laws is to provide *predictable behaviour* across instances, so that when we run into a new instance we can be confident that it will behave in a certain expected way.
+Type classes often come with "rules" or "laws" that instances should satisfy, the purpose of these laws is to provide *predictable behaviour* across instances, so that when we run into a new instance we can be confident that it will behave in a certain expected way, and we can write code that works generically for all instances of a type class while expecting them to adhere to these rules.

 As an example, let's look at the `Semigroup` type class: